Outline of construction services

-The sector can be broadly be split into new build and refurbishment, but the size and complexity of schemes can vary significantly.
-Typically, these can range from a new classroom for a local primary school to a multi-million-pound, mixed used development, or the refitting of kitchens and bathrooms to a major refurbishment of a 10-storey housing block.
+The sector can be broadly be split into new build construction and refurbishment, but the size and complexity of schemes can vary significantly.
+Typically, these can range from small construction contracts, like a new classroom for a local primary school to a multi-million-pound, mixed-use development, or the refitting of kitchens and bathrooms to a major refurbishment of a 10-storey housing block.
 Construction also straddles many different sectors, including public and private housing, retail, industrial, commercial offices, education, healthcare, civic buildings and infrastructure.

-The construction sector is dominated by SMEs, who can access the market either by bidding for small contracts and being taken on as the principal contractor, for example to deliver a new school classroom, or alternatively acting as tier 2 or tier 3 sub-contractors to the main contractor.
+The construction industry is dominated by SMEs, who can access the market either by bidding for small construction contracts and being taken on as the principal contractor, for example to deliver a new school classroom, or alternatively acting as tier 2 or tier 3 sub-contractors to the main contractor.

 - Professional services: e.g. architectural, structural and M&E design and consultancy, building surveying, project management and specialist services such as asbestos surveys and removal.

 - New build: e.g. design and build, complete construction, groundworks, fit-outs, mechanical and electrical installation, and painting and decorating.

 - Maintenance and refurbishment: e.g. concrete repairs, kitchen and bathroom refits, window and door replacements, and roofing.

 - Exterior works: e.g. temporary works, cladding, roofing and landscaping.

 - Highways: consultancy services, road marking, waterproofing and structural repairs.